Porting your mortgage: transferring explained

 How do I know if I can port my mortgage?

-Typically, you will know if you are able to port your mortgage if you can confirm the
+Typically, you will know if you're able to port your mortgage if you can confirm the following:

 • Your mortgage deal explicitly states you have the option to do so